DoodleScheduling/k8svault-controller/README.md

 ## Limitations

 One secret can only be mapped to a single vault path.
 It is not possible to map fields to different vault paths right now.
+The controller only supports (for now) vault using the [kubernetes authentication method](https://www.vaultproject.io/docs/auth/kubernetes).
+Also with annotations we can't do proper garbage collection.
+For example if one changes the vault path, the previously filled one won't be re moved.

+There might be CRD at some point supporting these cases.

 ## Map fields